Updated 2/23/26

 Risks and Considerations

 Like any global business, TE Connectivity isn’t without its risks.
-The company operates across many regions, so it has to navigate everything from shifting trade policies to local regulatory demands.
-The electronic components market is also highly competitive, requiring constant innovation and efficiency just to maintain positioning.
+The company operates across many regions, so it must navigate shifting trade policies, currency fluctuations, and local regulatory demands.
+The electronic components market is highly competitive, requiring constant innovation and manufacturing efficiency just to maintain positioning against both established peers and emerging competitors.

-Environmental regulations, especially in Europe and Asia, add another layer of complexity to compliance and manufacturing operations.
-Legal risks also pop up from time to time.
-Patent disputes or intellectual property challenges can lead to costs and distractions, even if they don’t always make headlines.
+Environmental regulations, especially in Europe and Asia, add complexity to compliance and manufacturing operations.
+Legal risks also surface from time to time—patent disputes or intellectual property challenges can generate costs and management distraction, even when they don’t make front-page news.
+The elevated P/E ratio of 33.28 at the current price also introduces valuation risk: any slowdown in revenue growth or earnings guidance reduction could trigger a meaningful pullback in a stock priced for continued execution.

 Final Thoughts

-TE Connectivity checks a lot of boxes for investors who appreciate consistent execution, a reasonable yield, and strategic exposure to emerging tech trends.
-The management team is clearly experienced, and their ability to balance capital returns with long-term investment continues to stand out.
+TE Connectivity checks a lot of boxes for investors who appreciate consistent execution, a conservatively managed dividend, and strategic exposure to some of the most durable secular trends in technology and industry.
+The management team is experienced and shareholder-friendly, and their ability to balance capital returns with long-term reinvestment continues to stand out in a crowded industrial landscape.